 School of International Service

-- Dr. Charles “Chuck” Call, an associate professor of International Peace and Conflict Resolution, focuses on post-war peacebuilding, democratization, human rights and policing and justice reform.
-He has conducted field research in all of Central America and West Africa, the Balkans, South America, and Afghanistan.
+- Dr. Charles “Chuck” Call, an associate professor of International Peace and Conflict Resolution, focuses on post-war peacebuilding, statebuilding, democratization, human rights and police and justice reform.
+He has conducted field research in Central America, West Africa, the Balkans, Colombia, Haiti and Afghanistan.
+In 2012-14 he served as senior advisor in the State Department.

 DegreesPhD, Stanford University; MA, Stanford University; BA, cum laude, Princeton University